dsa110/dsa110-bbproc/README.md

+# dsa110-bbproc

-contains scripts for baseband processing
+contains scripts and code for baseband processing